 This approach is not that bad until you do not have too many visitors at one time — for example, if you have up to 100 people on your site every second, then the average server will cope with this load, although the site load for each user can be seriously slowed down.
 If you give a good advertisement, and hundreds and thousands of people begin visiting your website, the server may fail and become unavailable for everyone.
-I think how you must have a brief understanding of What is CDN or what is a content delivery network?
+I think you must have a brief understanding of What is CDN or what is a content delivery network.

-The server, no matter how good it is, has its limitations — the processor speed and its performance, the amount of RAM, the hard drives reading or writing speed, the network interfaces speed.
-And your site, in its turn, to give the visitor the necessary information, has to get the necessary data from the server: get the text of the article from the database, get images from the hard drives, stylesheets, and site template, use a processor and RAM to insert the text of the article and images into the site template, then use the network interfaces to send the compiled information to the visitor.
+The server, no matter how good it is, has its limitations — the processor speed and its performance, the amount of RAM, the hard drive reading or writing speed, and the network interface speed.
+And your site, in turn, to give the visitor the necessary information, has to get the necessary data from the server: get the text of the article from the database, get images from the hard drives, stylesheets, and site template, use a processor and RAM to insert the text of the article and images into the site template, then use the network interfaces to send the compiled information to the visitor.

 Thus, you can calculate the server load for each page refresh, and get the maximum number of visitors to be processed without slowing down.
-We will not count, just make a logical conclusion that an inexpensive or old server can manage a few clients at the same time, a good server can serve more clients.
+We will not count, just make a logical conclusion that an inexpensive or old server can manage a few clients at the same time, and a good server can serve more clients.
 However, this number is not unlimited — sooner or later the limit will be reached, the site will run slower and slower, and finally, it will completely stop serving new visitors due to lack of resources.

-Another popular reason for a slow page loading is the distance between the server where the site is located and you.
+Another popular reason for slow page loading is the distance between the server where the site is located and you.
 For example, your visitor will come from Australia, and the server where your site is stored is located somewhere in Europe or the USA.
 Due to the huge distance, site loading speed will be very slow.
 CDN helps solve these two major problems.
 This is something like a global network, which has an extensive network of servers around the world and helps to reduce the load on your server, as well as reduce the waiting time due to downloading some content from a nearby server.

 Cloudflare Certified Partner – WPOven offers FREE CDN for WordPress along with –